user1pc/SubPixelLine/README.md

 ===
 One problem I have is the decision to include or exclude the endpoints.
 There are two functions for drawing a line, one with endpoints included, and one with them excluded.
 It's also worth mentioning that the endpoints aren't as intuitive as you may think.
 If you think each pixel endpoint can be calculated as (x,y) = (x1 / width, y1 / width) and (x2 / width, y2 / width), you are in some imaginary world where things work nicely.

+The way I want endpoints to be considered can be defined as such:

+Look at the line from only one dimension, so from x1 to x2.
+- drawline_include_endpoints() will draw this line over pixel coordinates [floor(min(x1,x2) / width), ceil(max(x1,x2) / width)], inclusive.
+- drawline_exclude_endpoints() will draw this line over pixel coordinates [floor(min(x1,x2) / width + 1), ceil(max(x1,x2) / width) - 1], inclusive.

+Now just apply that to 2D.

+Here are some images to show how this can get confusing.

 <p align="center">
   <img src="./doc_images/endpoints__.png" style="width:500px;"/>